1965 Pacific Tigers football team

-The 1965 Pacific Tigers football team represented the University of the Pacific during the 1965 NCAA College Division football season.
+The 1965 Pacific Tigers football team represented the University of the Pacific (UOP) as an independent during the 1965 NCAA College Division football season.
+Led by Don Campora in his second and final season as head coach, the Tigers compiled a record of 1–8 and were outscored by opponents 250 to 81.
+The team played home games at Pacific Memorial Stadium in Stockton, California.

-Pacific competed as an independent in 1965.
-They played home games in Pacific Memorial Stadium in Stockton, California.
-In their second (and last) season under head coach Don Campora, the Tigers finished with a record of one win and eight losses (1–8).
-For the 1965 season they were outscored by their opponents 81–250.

 Schedule

 Team players in the NFL

-No University of the Pacific players were selected in the 1965 NFL Draft.
+No University of the Pacific players were selected in the 1965 NFL draft.

 The following finished their college career at Pacific, were not drafted, but played in the AFL or NFL starting with the 1966 season.